-Below please find a brief outline of the publication process, the tasks expected of the special issue editors, and links to relevant websites.
-Please follow the instructions below carefully and contact us in case you have any questions.
+Below, please find a brief outline of the publication process, the tasks expected of the special issue editors, and links to relevant websites.
+Please follow the instructions below carefully and contact us with any questions.

 Proposal

-Please submit your proposal for a Special Issue to the journal editors by email for evaluation.
+Please email your proposal for a special issue to the journal editors for evaluation.
 Your proposal should include:

 Email addresses